jirkafajfr/gcisd-watchdog/README.md

 Current transcripts are generated using the `ggml-tiny.en-q5_1` model, which is the smallest quantized Whisper model available.
 This allows for fast processing but may result in some inaccuracies in the transcripts.

 **Our roadmap:**
-1. First, transcribe all available board meetings to ensure complete coverage
+1. ~~First, transcribe all available board meetings to ensure complete coverage~~ - Done
 2. Then, improve quality by re-transcribing with larger, more accurate models

 **Verification:**